Advanced CSS Units & Functions¶

 calc(50% - 24px)

-/* Responsive padding that scales but has a minimum */
+/* Responsive padding that scales with a minimum offset */

 calc(2vw + 16px)

-In Divi fields: Enter the full expression including calc() in the value input.
-The unit picker switches to an em-dash display.
+In Divi fields: Enter the full expression including calc().
+The unit picker will show an em-dash while the function is active.

 clamp() — Responsive Ranges¶

-Define a minimum, preferred, and maximum value in one declaration.
+Define a minimum, preferred, and maximum value.
 The browser uses the preferred value when it falls within the min/max bounds.

-/* Fluid text: minimum 16px, scales with viewport, caps at 24px */
+/* Fluid text: 16px minimum, scales with viewport, caps at 24px */

 clamp(16px, 2vw + 10px, 24px)